hubenschmidt/message-digest/README.md

 What would the bottlenecks be in your implementation as the number of request/second increases?

 * From the start, load/performance tests would be critical to identify performance issues as the service scaled.
-Possible issues could arise from the expense of the encryption algorithm, the need to authenitcate, authorize and validate the user and user-submitted data, network latency, the design of the database layer particularly with the use of virtual attributes, the optimization of the database queries, and server capacity.
+Possible issues could arise from the expense of the hash algorithm, the need to authenitcate, authorize and validate the user and user-submitted data, network latency, the design of the database layer particularly with the use of virtual attributes, the optimization of the database queries, and server capacity.

 * Key performance indicators would include request/sec, latency, and request duration.
 Runtime or infrastructure KPIs would include cpu time, memory usage, heap usage, and garbage collection.